Friday, April 17, 2026

 The project has been planned since 2022, although engineering and environmental studies weren’t completed until last year — alongside some civil construction on both islands, according to BC Hydro.

-The Welbury Bay project will likely run concurrently with a submarine cable realignment, replacing the current connection between Beaver Point on Salt Spring and Irene Bay on North Pender with a new line running instead to Thieves Bay on North Pender.
-That change is meant to bring power closer to the area of highest use on North Pender, according to BC Hydro, and is also expected to be in service this fall.
+The Welbury Bay project will likely run ahead of a submarine cable realignment, replacing the current connection between Beaver Point on Salt Spring and Irene Bay on North Pender with a new line running instead to Thieves Bay on North Pender.
+That change is meant to bring power closer to the area of highest use on North Pender, according to BC Hydro, and is expected to be complete in either summer 2027 or 2028.

 Sign up for our newsletter and stay informed